 Understanding Solitary Confinement, mass incarceration of Immigrants and Refugees as a human rights violation.

-ROUNDTABLE - COMMUNITY DISCUSSION
+ROUNDTABLE - COMMUNITY DISCUSSION (Los Angeles)

 We are losing the future - What's the truth behind the Mass Incarceration of our Youth - Community Leaders and stake holders explore the facts and data behind the incarceration of the poor, black and brown youth with the sole intent to find solutions to this epidemic.